A full characterization of invariant embeddability of unimodular planar graphs: Preliminaries

 A few remarks are in order:

-\begin{itemize} \item We do not require the topological faces of $F$ to be disks.
-In the planar case, which is our main interest, this will be automatic.
+\begin{itemize} \item We do not require the the embedding to be \emph{cellular}, i.e.\ the topological faces of $F$ do not have to be disks.
+In the planar case, which is our main interest, amicable embeddings are automatically cellular.
 In general however, topological faces of $F$ are assumed to be of the form $\Sigma' \setminus (D_1 \cup \ldots \cup D_k)$, where $\Sigma'$ is a closed orientable surface and the $D_j \subseteq \Sigma'$ are disjoint closed disks.
-This makes our setup somewhat different from the ones discussed in \cite{lando2013graphs} and \cite{thomassen2001graphs}.
+This makes our setup somewhat different from the ones discussed in \cite{lando2013graphs} and \cite{mohar2001graphs}.
 The reason for our choice is that we want to make sure that graphs that can be embedded into a fixed surface form a minor-closed family.
 This is not the case if we require all topological faces to be disks.
-The only place where this remark applies is Theorem \ref{starminor}, where we go beyond the planar setup.
+The only place where this remark applies is Theorem \ref{theorem:simply_connected_comb_embedding}, where we go beyond the planar setup.

 \item In the definition of amicability, we do not impose our topological requirement on topological faces of infinite subgraphs, because we want to allow examples with ``infinite faces'', like the natural embedding of $\Z$ into $\R^2$.
 The complement of $\Z$ on $S^2$ is connected, but not homeomorphic to an open disk.
 The requirement on the finite subgraphs will give us the right generality and enough control.